cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - bug fix that didn't check for null label text, see http://www.elvastower.com/forums/index.php?/topic/32640-or-newyear-mg/page__view__findpost__p__273496
 - re-introduced bug fix for missing shapes http://www.elvastower.com/forums/index.php?/topic/32640-or-newyear-mg/page__view__findpost__p__272585
 - Cruise control: support for proportional set speed controller, independent from throttle controller
-- NEW: Cruise control: support for Combined control where the throttle section can be used also as max force selector
+- Cruise control: support for Combined control where the throttle section can be used also as max force selector
-- NEW: Cruise control: corrected some bugs
+- Fix bug in stating whether tractive or braking force of ORTS_SIGNED_TRACTION_TOTAL_BRAKINGWE
-- NEW: improve train driving window and web display, by mbm-OR
+- Cruise control: add variable to adjust dynamic braking force change speed
-- NEW: insert updated acronyms for compact train driving window for EN-DE-FR-IT, by mbm-OR
+- NEW: 3D cabs: bug fix for https://bugs.launchpad.net/or/+bug/1943302 3D cab bugs in bars and digitals
-- NEW: fix bug in stating whether tractive or braking force of ORTS_SIGNED_TRACTION_TOTAL_BRAKINGWE
+- NEW: 3D cabs: bug fix for https://bugs.launchpad.net/or/+bug/1943303 In 3D cabs bars ranging from negative to positive values are incorrectly displayed
-- NEW: Cruise control: add variable to adjust dynamic braking force change speed
+- NEW: 3D cabs: bug fix for https://bugs.launchpad.net/or/+bug/1943307 In 3d cabs Alert colour not displayed when feature selected.

-- NEW: fix various cruise control bugs
+For this revision a special thank you is for mbm-OR, that provided to me with the patch to align Train Driving Info/Display with the version present in the Testing release.

 The Monogame related code intentionally coincides only partly with the code of the OR official testing version.